- What We Do

 Jill Boezwinkle serves as a Grant Manager on the Development Innovation Ventures team in the Office of Innovation and Development Alliances.
 In this position she supports several innovative projects to evaluate their impact, cost effectiveness and determine pathways to scale.
 Before joining the DIV team, she spent over 7 years in USAID's Bureau for Global Health managing maternal and child health, nutrition, and tuberculosis projects and providing technical support to numerous country programs, primarily in Africa and Asia.
 She also worked as a Specialist Assistant to the USAID Administrator and at the USAID Central Asia Mission.
 She joined USAID as a Presidential Management Fellow.
 She has a B.A. in Organizational Studies and a Masters in Public Health from the University of Michigan.

-Peter Khaemba is a Grants Management Specialist in USAID’s Development Innovation Ventures (DIV) program, Office of Innovation and Development Alliances (IDEA).
-He has previously worked at the Department of Energy and Environmental Protection Agency.
+Peter Khaemba is a Grants Manager in USAID’s Development Innovation Ventures (DIV) program.
+Prior to DIV, Peter worked for other U.S. federal agencies, including Department of Energy and Environmental Protection Agency.
 Also, he served 5 years of active duty with the U.S. Navy.
-Peter holds a PhD in Energy, Environmental Sciences and Economics from North Carolina Agricultural and Technical State University.
-Besides the U.S., he has lived and worked in Kenya.
+Peter holds a PhD in Energy, Environmental Science and Economics from North Carolina Agricultural & Technical State University, and has authored several international journal publications.
+He has previously lived in Kenya where he worked for various corporations, including Kenya Revenue Authority, and Kenya Power & Lighting Company.

 Norma Altshuler is a Presidential Management Fellow at Development Innovation Ventures, a division of the US Agency for International Development (USAID).
 Previously, she evaluated development programs and disseminated policy-related results for Innovations for Poverty Action (IPA), the Center for Effective Global Action (CEGA), and Mathematica Policy Research.
 Norma has managed or supported development projects in Uganda, Kenya and Tanzania.
 She holds a graduate degree in public policy from the University of California at Berkeley and an undergraduate degree from Bryn Mawr College.